 After Meet & Greet:

-- Please make time to complete your interviews and be ready to make Offers on the 3rd of October!!
+Please make time to complete your interviews and be ready to make Offers on Offers Day!!

 Check out this post for more tips on attracting TOP CANDIDATES to your internship role.